Esther Meek

-Esther Lightcap Meek is an American philosopher and a Professor of Philosophy emeritus at Geneva Collegein Western Pennsylvania.
+Esther Lightcap Meek is an American philosopher and a Professor of Philosophy emeritus at Geneva College in Western Pennsylvania.
 She is a Fellow Scholar of the Fujimura Institute with artist Makoto Fujimura, an Associate Fellow with the Kirby Laing Center for Public Theology, and a member of the Polanyi Society.

 Early life and education

 Esther Meek was born in Philadelphia, living there and then in the Philadelphia's western suburbs, Broomall and Newtown Square.
 She attended Marple Newtown School District, graduating in 1971.

 Meek received her B.A. from Cedarville University in 1975 working especially with Professor James M. Grier.
 Transferring there after a year studying chemistry at Lebanon Valley College, she majored in interdisciplinary studies/philosophy.
 She received her M.A. in humanities/philosophy from Western Kentucky University in 1976.

 In 1976, Meek completed a semester of study at Westminster Theological Seminary, working with theologian John Frame, a key influence in her subsequent philosophical work.

 Beginning in 1977, Meek completed a Ph.D. at Temple University in 1985.
 Trained at Temple in the Anglo-American philosophical tradition, a chance discovery of the work of scientist-turned-philosopher Michael Polanyi, opened her philosophical path forward.
 She studied with visiting professor Marjorie Grene while at Temple.
 Meek's 1983 Dissertation was “Contact with Reality: An Examination of Michael Polanyi's Epistemic Realism,” supervised by Joseph Margolis.

 Meek continued theological study while teaching at Covenant Theological Seminary.